NishantDP/Unsupervised_Learning/README.md

 	- Implementat DBSCAN in sklearn.
 	- Changing the values of 'epsilon' and 'min_samples'.
 	- Heuristics for experimenting with DBSCAN's parameters

+	#### 4. Gaussian mixture clustering and Cluster validation.

+	In this section, the following methods/examples are implemented:

+	- Implementation of Gaussian mixture clustering in sklearn
+	- Comparing clustering methods using external metric 'adjected rand index'